alextran1357/nypd-shooting-report/README.md

-# NYPD Shooting Report in R
+# R Markdown reports

+This is a collection of the reports that I created